Lenovo ThinkPad X1 Carbon (Gen 9) review: Flirting with perfection

 This is no reinvention but a series of refinements built upon a successful platform.
 With the 9th Gen model, Lenovo brings some of the most meaningful changes in years, highlighted by a taller 16:10 display, a larger battery and 11th Gen Intel processors.

 Let's not forget why the X1 Carbon is the reigning champ in the first place.
 It remains lighter than the other top business models and the soft-touch carbon fiber surfaces covering its chassis are a calming departure from cold ore.
-Then there are the legendary ThinkPad keyboard, modern security features, and enough ports to prevent you from needing adapters.
+Then there are the legendary ThinkPad keyboard, modern security features, and enough ports to throw out your adapters.
 Clever design tweaks round out what would be a complete package if not for a poor webcam and lack of a card reader.

 Already the best business laptop entering 2021, the Lenovo ThinkPad X1 Carbon gets enough meaningful upgrades in its ninth life to stave off tough competition.